Benevento

-Benevento (/ˌbɛnəˈvɛntoʊ/ BEN-ə-VEN-toh; /ˌbeɪneɪˈ-/ BAY-nay--, /it/; Beneviento /nap/) is a city and comune (municipality) of Campania, Italy, capital of the province of Benevento, 50 km northeast of Naples.
+Benevento (/it/; Biniviento /nap/) is a city and comune (municipality) of Campania, Italy, capital of the province of Benevento.
 It is situated on a hill 130 m above sea level at the confluence of the Calore Irpino (or Beneventano) and the Sabato.
-As of June 30 2025, Benevento has 55,319 inhabitants.
+As of June 30, 2025, Benevento has 55,319 inhabitants.
 It is also the seat of a Catholic archbishop.

 Benevento occupies the site of the ancient Beneventum, originally Maleventum or even earlier Maloenton.
 In the imperial period, its founder was deemed to have been Diomedes after the Trojan War.

 Due to its artistic and cultural significance, the Santa Sofia Church in Benevento was declared a UNESCO World Heritage Site in 2011, as part of a group of seven historic buildings inscribed as Longobards in Italy, Places of Power (568–774 A.D.).

-The patron saint of Benevento is Saint Bartholomew, the Apostle, whose relics are kept there at the Cattedrale di Santa Maria Assunta.
+The patron saint of Benevento is Saint Bartholomew, the Apostle, whose relics are kept at the Cattedrale di Santa Maria Assunta.